HR WORKPLACE INVESTIGATIONS

 Experienced In Workplace Investigations

-With over 10 years’ experience investigating a variety of employment issues, Director of Red Wagon and lead investigator, Susan Sadler, has undertaken a wide range of investigations in areas of bullying, sexual harassment and sexual assault, abuse of power in the workplace, fraud, misuse of company resources, stalking, negligence and discrimination.
-Susan’s strong interpersonal skills support her ability to sensitively engage with all parties and manage their concerns, while getting to the heart of the issues.
-She is known for her flexible approach, astute problem solving and applying a practical HR lens to observations and recommendations.
+With over 10 years of experience investigating a variety of employment issues including bullying, sexual harassment, abuse of power in the workplace, fraud, misuse of company resources, stalking, negligence and fraud; Director of Red Wagon and lead investigator, Susan Sadler, is known for her flexible approach, astute problem solving and the application of a practical HR lens to observations and recommendations.
+Susan’s strong interpersonal skills support her ability to sensitively engage with all parties and manage their concerns while getting to the heart of the issues.

 About the Author